AIRPORT ROAD PROJECT

 Thank you for visiting the project website.
 The US 30 Reconstruction program includes a series of projects that will upgrade the Coatesville-Downingtown Bypass (US 30) to improve safety, reduce congestion, accommodate planned growth, improve facility deficiencies, and improve system connectivity.
 In 2019, alternatives were presented to the public for the Airport Road Project Area (Section AIR).
 Based on the results of the conceptual engineering evaluation and the feedback from the stakeholder and public meetings, the Diverging Diamond Alternative was selected for the Airport Road Interchange to proceed to Preliminary Engineering.
 This public involvement process to occur in November and December 2024 will provide a project update and conclude the Preliminary Engineering stage.

-An In-Person Public Meeting will be held on Tuesday, December 3rd at 6:00 PM at the Coatesville Moose Lodge, located at 1200 Airport Road, Coatesville, PA 19320.
-This meeting will be conducted as an open house where citizens will have the opportunity to circulate among the subject display boards to receive the same project update information and to ask questions of the project team.
+An In-Person Public Meeting was held on Tuesday, December 3rd at 6:00 PM at the Coatesville Moose Lodge, located at 1200 Airport Road, Coatesville, PA 19320.
+This meeting was conducted as an open house where citizens had the opportunity to circulate among the subject display boards to receive the same project update information and to ask questions of the project team.

 After reviewing the information on this webpage, or through participation at virtual or in-person meeting, the public can provide input on the project by clicking the “Provide Your Input” button on this webpage.
 Hard copy comment forms will also be provided at the in-person public meeting.
 Please submit your input no later than December 13th, 2024.